roberto-butti/some-drops-of-javascript/src/content/docs/02-array/13_array-splice.md

 console.log('Removed elements:', removedFruits) // Output: ['Banana', 'Cherry']
 ```

-### Replacing Elements:
+### Replacing Elements

-The `splice()` method can be used to replace existing elements by removing some and adding others at the same index.
+The `splice()` method can replace existing elements by removing some and adding others at the same index.

 Let's use the `splice()` method to modify an array by replacing elements: